Dear WBCC members and non WBCC members,

 d.
 It has the catalog "The World Of Bi-metallics" on it.

-has a super demo software program specifically designed for
+e.
+It has a super demo software program specifically designed for

 collectors.